Cecilia Bailliet: Life

 Bailliet created the Research Handbook on International Law and Peace in 2020.

 She created and runs a Masters class titled the International Law of Peace. and she established a series of interviews with international judges on the evolution of international law.

-She is Co-Chair of the Latin America Interest Group of the American Society of International Law.
+She was Co-Chair of the Latin America Interest Group (2023-2026) of the American Society of International Law.